Profile

 What platforms does XM support?

-XM offers MetaTrader 4 and MetaTrader 5 across desktop, mobile, and web.
-Both platforms support algorithmic trading.
+XM supports MetaTrader 4 and MetaTrader 5 across desktop, web and mobile, including algorithmic / EA trading support.

 What is the minimum deposit at XM?